-Our Lake Orion office will be closed tomorrow 7/13.
+Our Lake Orion office will be closed Wednesday, August 8 - August 12.
+We will reopen on August 13.
 If you are a patient in Lake Orion and need to be seen you may do so in the Bloomfield Hills office.
 Please call (248) 454-9000 for details.

 Like our parent practice, Pediatric Specialists of Bloomfield Hills,